 Assessing Individual Needs

 One of the primary responsibilities of disability support workers under the NDIS is to assess their clients’ individual needs comprehensively.
 This involves conducting thorough assessments to identify strengths, challenges, preferences, and goals.
-By gaining a holistic understanding of each participant’s unique circumstances, these professionals can tailor care plans that align with NDIS guidelines while meeting the specific needs of the individual.
+By gaining a holistic understanding of each participant’s unique circumstances, these professionals can tailor care plans that align with NDIS guidelines while meeting the specific needs of the individual and disability insurance quotes are useful for this.

 Collaborative Planning